daroscode/xtremedrupal/web/modules/contrib/maxlength/README.md

 ## Vision

-The Maxlength module helps website authors write concisely to better connect with their audiences and adhere to the character limits defined by the site's design.
+The MaxLength module helps website authors write concisely to better connect with their audiences and adhere to the character limits defined by the site's design.

 ## Values

-The Maxlength module is designed to be:
+The MaxLength module is designed to be:

 * **helpful** for authors
 * **intuitive** for site builders